oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/workflow-entities.md

 Oro\Bundle\ActionBundle\Model\Attribute

 **Description:**
-Encapsulates attribute parameters, has label, type and options.
+Encapsulates attribute parameters, has type and options.
 Also has possibility manage ACL permission for the entity actions.

 **Methods:**